rayworks/rayworks.github.io/_posts/2023-07-23-API-Design-in-the-LaunchDarkly-Android-SDK.md

 > LaunchDarkly: W Client did not successfully initialize within 0 seconds.
 It could be taking longer than expected to start up

 This log entry suggested there might be a duration parameter for the initialization phase.

-Upon inspecting the LDClient constructor:
+Upon inspecting the `LDClient` static constructor:

 ```kotlin
 LDClient.init(app, ldConfig, id, 0)
 ```

-And its signature:
+and its signature:

 ```java
 /**